Gap Logo

 San Francisco, California, U.S.

-The gap is an American corporation that retails clothing and footwear.
-She owns a large chain of stores in Ireland, France, Canada, the UK, the USA, and other countries.
-The retailer entered the market in 1969 when spouses Donald and Doris Fisher opened Levi’s denim outlet.
-True, then the company was called completely differently.
-A few years later, Doris renamed it Generation Gap, and then shortened the name, removing the first word for a laconic sound.
+The Gap is an American corporation engaged in retail clothing and footwear.
+It owns a large network of stores in Ireland, France, Canada, the United Kingdom, the USA, and other countries.
+The retailer entered the market in 1969 when spouses Donald and Doris Fisher opened a Levi’s denim clothing store.
+However, at that time, the company had a completely different name.
+A few years later, Doris renamed it Generation Gap and then shortened the name by removing the first word for a more succinct sound.

 Meaning and History